bastian-polewka/criss-cross-algorithm-assignment7/README.md

 The pattern continues indefinitely for any number of digits.

-I don't have a formal proof of why this algorithm works but if we compare the grade-school algorithm and this algorithm side-by-side, there are some similarities.
+There's no formal proof of why this algorithm works but if we compare the grade-school algorithm and this algorithm side-by-side, there are some similarities.
 ![image](https://user-images.githubusercontent.com/65414576/155765960-2ec47174-1825-4c9d-8fa9-94a6a6086361.png)

 The advantage of the criss-cross algorithm over the grade-school algorithm is that it works with smaller numbers (it adds single-digit products and resets the sum each time).